 If I were you, and you’ve been drinking bottles of kombucha I’d be careful about deeming it a magical cure to all ailments.
 Nothing in excess is good for you.
 I think moderate amounts are great and we always need a little bit of everything in our diets.
 However, you shouldn’t attempt to replace your natural diet with drinking bottles of kombucha.

 Maggie Neola, R.D., a dietitian at the Physicians Committee for Responsible Medicine says she would be wary of calling kombucha a remedy or a magic food.
 In addition, she thinks that glorifying one food over another has never worked well in nutrition.
 It’s just not how a healthy diet works.
 It’s the same as when everyone was like, ‘ooh you must eat kale over spinach!
 If you think like this you’re missing the point entirely.
 Rather than praising one food item, embrace variety.

 Therefore, every time you consider drinking bottles of kombucha, think about a few things beforehand.
 However, drinking bottles of kombucha has got a golden reputation in the beverage world.
 It seems to be everywhere and supplied in most supermarkets.
-I have seen bottles of the fizzy drink on supermarket shelves, in workplace refrigerators and even on tap in cafés.
+I have seen bottles of fizzy drink on supermarket shelves, in workplace refrigerators, and even on tap in cafés.
 It’s crazy guys!
 What do we even know about kombucha?
 Is it really good for us?

 In fact, drinking bottles of this fizzy fermented tea is so popular now that people are claiming that its health benefits are irresistible.
-I mean I’ve heard people say that drinking bottles of kombucha have helped them improve their digestion, metabolism, immunity, liver function, heart health and so much more.
+I mean I’ve heard people say that drinking bottles of kombucha has helped them improve their digestion, metabolism, immunity, liver function, heart health and so much more.